bretth/django-pq/README.rst

 Acknowledgements
 -----------------

-Without RQ (and by extension Vincent Driessen), django-pq would not exist since 90%+ of the codebase comes from that project.
+Without RQ (and by extension Vincent Driessen), django-pq would not exist since a fair slab of the codebase comes from that project.
 RQ_ is licensed according the BSD license here_.

 .. _https://github.com/bretth/django-pq: https://github.com/bretth/django-pq
 .. _RQ: http://python-rq.org